Professor, Middle Eastern Languages and Cultures

 U.S.-African relations; human rights, democratization, state reconstruction, and sustainable development in Africa.

-Lecturer, Near Eastern Languages and Cultures
+Senior Lecturer, Middle Eastern Languages and Cultures

 Teaching Arabic as a foreign language; Arabic grammar and morphology; Arabic literature; language of Arabic science and medicine.

-Assistant Professor, Geography
+Associate Professor, Geography

 Migration; the politics of race and ethnicity from an international and comparative perspective; urban studies; focus on South Asian diasporas in the US, Canada, and Britain.